The Best ETFs to Watch in 2023

 Although 10% may not sound like a terribly striking figure, over the long-term, this kind of growth has the potential to create significant wealth for investors who contribute to their investments regularly.

-This impressive long-term growth means that ETFs which track the S&P 500 are frequently touted amongst the best ETFs to buy and hold.
+This impressive long-term growth means that ETFs which track the S&P 500 are frequently touted amongst the best ETFs to buy and hold for the long-term.
 One such ETF is the Vanguard S&P 500 UCITS ETF, which boasts very low fees.

 An investment in this S&P 500 ETF offers investors instant diversification over 500 successful US companies from a variety of industries.
-However, investors may want to consider that the index is becoming increasingly weighted towards technology stocks which could cause issues if this industry struggles in the future.
+However, investors may want to consider that the index is becoming increasingly weighted towards technology stocks which could cause issues if this industry struggles in the future, as it did in 2022.

 iShares NASDAQ-100 UCITS ETF

-Ongoing Charge Distribution Yield 1-Year Performance 3-Year Performance 5-Year Performance
+Ongoing Charge Distribution Yield 1-Year Total Return 3-Year Total Return 5-Year Total Return 10-Year Total Return

-Source: iShares – Data as of 30 June 2022 (Distribution Yield as of 7 July 2023).
+Data as of 31 December 2023 (Distribution Yield as of 15 January 2024).
 Past performance is not a reliable indicator of future results.

-After struggling for most of 2022, technology stocks have come roaring back in 2023.
-In fact, much of the S&P 500’s gains this year have been thanks to a handful of mega-cap tech stocks.
-What if you want to focus your investment more on this revival in the technology sector?
-What is the best tech ETF?
+After struggling for most of 2022, technology stocks roared back to life in 2023.
+In fact, much of the S&P 500’s gains last year came from a handful of mega-cap tech stocks.
+So, what if you want to focus your investment more on the technology sector?
+What are the best tech ETFs?

 The Nasdaq-100 index is composed of 100 of the largest non-financial companies listed on the Nasdaq Stock Exchange.
 Although the index spans a number of industries, it is heavily skewed towards technology.

-Consequently, for those feeling bullish on the tech sector, an ETF tracking the Nasdaq-100 may be a good option for 2023.
+Consequently, for those feeling bullish on the tech sector, an ETF tracking the Nasdaq-100 may be an option for 2024.
 The iShares NASDAQ-100 UCITS ETF is one such ETF.

-After a year to forget in 2022, when the ETF fell by 32.7%, it has so far fared much better in 2023, gaining almost 40%, which places it amongst the best performing ETFs in the first half of 2023.
+After a year to forget in 2022, when the ETF fell more than 30%, the iShares NASDAQ-100 UCITS ETF soared more than 50%, placing it amongst the best performing ETFs in 2023.

 • Microsoft